akeneo/pim-helpcenter/content/updates/2021-02/3-Quality-score-in-the-product-export-builder.md

 # Filter and export your product quality score
 ::: meta-data type="New" features="Quality, Collaboration" available="mid-February" link-to-doc="../articles/product-export-builder.html#use-the-quality-score-filters-for-product-export"

-You can now export your product quality scores along with other product information directly in your CSV and Excel product exports.
-Easily filter on the quality score(s) A, B, C, D, and/or E required to have the information in your exported file.
+You can now export your product quality scores along with other product information directly in the Product Export Builder.
+Easily filter on the quality score(s) A, B, C, D, and/or E required to have the information in your exported Excel or CSV file.

 This new feature can be very handy when:
 - you want to only export high-quality products to distribute them to third-parties,